mauriciovalencia/weatherforecast/README.md

 For next commands, you have to inside root path of application.

 1. Build Application

 > ./gradlew build

 2. Run Application

 > java -jar build/libs/app.jar

 3. Deploy on docker

 > <b>For create image:</b> docker build -f Dockerfile -t weatherforecast .
 > <b>For deploy like a service:</b> docker-compose up -d --build --force-recreate

 4. API Endpoint

-Rember the country and city only names, just like that.
+Remember the country and city only names, just like that.
 > <b>http://localhost:8080/api/v1/weather/forecast?country=chile&city=santiago</b>

 # Architecture